 Before the others can ask her about it, Sasami runs away, and when neither Washu’s technology nor a quick search of the inn can find her, the gang decides to comb the woods.
 The group splits up in search of her, but Washu decides to arrange things so that Ayeka is the one who finds the young princess.
 And, whilst Sasami opens up to her older sister, the others can watch from behind the bushes (with Ryoko and Mihoshi bound and gagged to stop them from ruining the moment!).

 Bursting into tears, Sasami finally manages to tell Ayeka her secret- she is not the true Sasami.
 As Sasami cries, the Tsunami-reflection in the water explains exactly what happened.
-Seven hundred years ago, whilst the demon Ryoko was attacking Jurai, little Sasami decided to explore the place where the spaceship trees were grown, deep inside the
+Seven hundred years ago, whilst the demon Ryoko was attacking Jurai, little Sasami decided to explore the place where the spaceship trees were grown, deep inside the Royal Palace.
+Unfortunately, whilst she was inside, a ship crashed into the walls, and the resulting shock caused Sasami to slip and fall.

 Her body dying, young Sasami was turned to energy, which was taken into Tsunami.
 A replacement Sasami was created by Tsunami, and since then, this new being has lived the life of Princess Sasami, always longing to tell her sister the truth, but unable to find the words to do so.